NotePlan/plugins/jgclark.SearchExtensions/README.md

 The length of the quote of the matched line can be limited by the "Result quote length" setting.

+The setting 'Automatically save' when turned on automatically decides the name of the note to save the search results to (based on the search term), which avoids the final prompt.

 ## Configuration
 To change the default **configuration**, click the gear button on the 'Search Extensions' line in the Plugin Preferences panel to configure this plugin.
 Each setting has an explanation.